 You may qualify for discounts on your hearing aid purchase through your association with various memberships, such as AARP, AAA, your health plan, your vision plan or your union affiliation.
 Explore your options to find the best value.

 I need a hearing aid but can't afford it

 Do you need help for hearing aids, or other hearing care assistance?
 There are many charitable groups that will provide new or used hearing aids at a discount, or even free, if you meet the financial criteria.
 We have provided a list of national programs below, but this is not an exhaustive list of organizations.
 We also recommend reviewing the financial assistance page from HLAA, the Hearing Loss Association of America.

 If hearing aids are required for employment, your state vocational rehabilitation office may offer assistance to pay for hearing aids or educational opportunities to improve your skill set.
 Search online for “[your state] vocational rehabilitation program” to find what you need.

 Travelers Protective Association of America Scholarship Trust for the Hearing Impaired

 3755 Lindell Boulevard, St. Louis, MO 63108

-If you are unable to get a 3rd party to help pay for your hearing aids, you can consider programs that provide short term loans.
+If you are unable to get a third party to help pay for your hearing aids, you can consider programs that provide short-term loans or payment plans.
 Check with your hearing care provider for more details or consult with the following programs.

-We hope this Hearing Help page on hearing aid insurance and funding will get you pointed in the right direction for finding hearing aid payment assistance.
-For assistance navigating your local funding resources, please contact a hearing health professional in your area.
+The information you find online about hearing aid insurance and funding can get you pointed in the right direction for finding hearing aid payment assistance.
+However, the best help for navigating your particular financial situation and your best resource for hearing aid funding sources will come from a local hearing care professional.
+Contact a hearing health professional in your area for help.